-In this policy, the abbreviation of EDA will be used to cover all students enrolled on a full-time course at Emil Dale Academy.
+In this policy, the abbreviation of EDA will be used to cover all students enrolled on the Sixth Form course at Emil Dale Academy.

 In this policy, the term "staff" covers all individuals undertaking work or services for the company regardless of their employment status.